Balkan snow vole

 A 2021 study found Dinaromys (and by extension, the rest of Pliomyini) to be the sister group to the tribe Ellobiusini, from which it diverged during the late Miocene; however, this still remains uncertain.

+The subspecies D. d. longipedis was recognized as a distinct species by the American Society of Mammalogists as D. longipedis; it is found in the northwestern part of this species's range.

+The IUCN lists it as a vulnerable species due to its small and fragmented habitat, and competition with the European snow vole.